 - Properly Paranoid:

-- Remembering what happened the first few times his kids were near his inventions, Wayne makes up an errand to get them out of the house before he takes out the shrink machine.
+- Remembering what happened the first few times his kids were near his inventions, Wayne makes up an errand to get them out of the house before he turns on the shrinking machine.
 Considering he accidentally shrinks all the adults, Wayne made the right call.

 - Patti keeps insisting that Mitch needs to take his medicine on time.
 Mitch blows her off because he thinks he'll be fine without it.
 It turns out his mother was right; Mitch gets very ill and faints from the lack of potassium.

 - Wayne apparently has a court order preventing him from using the shrinking machine (which he breaks, naturally).
-Considering what happened the last time, it's understandable.
+Considering what happened the last time, it's understandable (and also that it was Diane who led the charge in getting the injunction).

 - Mitch happily thinks that he doesn't need to take his regular potassium vitamins for his medical condition.
 Come a few hours later, he's feeling very ill and begging Adam desperately to help him find the bottle his mother left on the counter.